 2. Begin small and have a plan.
 “Someone always comes up [after a talk] and says, ‘I’m going to run home and rip out all my lawn, ’ ” says Doug Tallamy, author of the renowned gardening book Bringing Nature Home.
 “That is not my recommendation.
 If you take something out, be ready to replace it.”
 He suggests an easier pace.
 “This can be a hobby.
 You don’t have to do it all at once.”
 Or, for instant results, hire someone to do the work.
 If you already pay to have your lawn cut and cared for, you might consider putting at least part of that budget toward managing your yard in a way that’s more beneficial to birds.

 3. Convert the salespeople at your nursery.
 If you go to one with the name of a native plant that you want to buy, they will likely take you to the closest thing in stock.
 “What you say to them is, ‘That’s not what I want.
 Can you get this for me?’
 And if they can’t, you walk away,” says Tallamy.
 “If they hear that enough they’ll start carrying this stuff.”
-(Find resources that can help you locate plants native to your region at audubonmagazine.org.)
+(Find plants adapted to your region with Audubon’s native plant database.)

 4. Try to avoid cultivars of the native plants you’re buying.
 When the horticultural industry tweaks a plant’s features (for instance, its color or petal size and shape), the plants may become less desirable or even incompatible with the insects that evolved to eat them.